Jackgoers96/Homework01/README.md

 # SEO-project

+## Description

+This Webpage has been modified to improve the user experience by providing links to specific parts of the page as well as providing alt tags.
+Additionally the following changes were provided below to make the code itself easier to read for any interested parties.

 *Made the initial webpage better working and the code cleaner*

 Changed div tags to reflect their appropriate regions on the page, such as header, footer, artricle etc...